ppkgtmm/fake-news-detection/README.md

 pip3 install -r requirements.txt
 ```

-## Usage
-Each of the steps uses a YAML configuration file stored in config folder of project root directory.
-Make sure to be in the root directory of project in your terminal
+Each of the following steps uses a YAML configuration file stored in config folder of project root directory

 #### Clean data